frdpnl/codespeak/README.md

 ## Expression

-Examples first:
+Presented by examples.

 ### Symbolic application

 Note: `()` means sub-expression.
-It also represents symbol application, or single value.
+It also expresses symbol application, or a single value.

 Whitespace expected to separate words.